Motorcycle Insurance Account & Payment FAQs

 You can receive your premium refund via PayNow or bank transfer within 14 days.

 Why must I pay a higher premium when the market value of my vehicle is depreciating?

-There are many things taken into consideration when calculating premiums particularly risk factors including vehicle model, capacity, and driver's profile.
+There are many things taken into consideration when calculating premiums particularly risk factors including vehicle model, capacity, and rider's profile.
 The market value of the motorcycle is not considered to be a direct risk factor because it does not influence the claims received from third parties for property damage and injuries.
 Also, repair cost for motor vehicles continues to increase therefore impacting insurance premiums.